 Dual Enrollment Process

-- Student receives letter signed by principal indicating eligibility to dual enroll.
+- Student receives a letter signed by the principal indicating eligibility to dual enroll.

 - Student enrolls in eligible course(s) with postsecondary institution.

-- Course is added to students schedule in student information system.
+- Courses are added to student's schedule in the student information system.

 - Partner organizations will provide grades to students within 5 days of the end of each semester in sufficient time for the District to meet required state guidelines for grade reporting.
-The District is responsible for recording grades for all Dual Enrollment coursework, including grades for individual assignment and final grades.
-Dual Enrollment instructors will provide students progress reports no less than every two weeks.
+The District is responsible for recording grades for all Dual Enrollment coursework, including grades for individual assignments and final grades.
+Dual Enrollment instructors will provide student's progress reports no less than every two weeks.